elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/use_form_hook.md

 **Type:**: `number` (ms)
 **Default:**: 500

 When a field value changes, for example when we hit a key inside a text field, its `isChangingValue` state is set to `true`.
 Then, after all the validations have run for the field, the `isChangingValue` state is back to `false`.
 The time it take between those two state change entirely depend on the time it take to run the validations.
 If the validations are all synchronous, the time will be `0`.
-If there are some asynchronous validations, (e.g. making an HTTP request to validate the value on the server), the value change time will be the time it takes to run all the async validations.
+If there are some asynchronous validations, (e.g. making an HTTP request to validate the value on the server), the "value change" duration will be the time it takes to run all the async validations.

 With this option, you can define the minimum time you'd like to have between the two state change, so the `isChangingValue` state will stay `true` for at least the amount of milliseconds defined here.
-This is useful for example if you want to display possible errors on the field after a minimum of time has passed.
+This is useful for example if you want to display possible errors on the field after a minimum of time has passed since the last value change.

 This setting **can be overriden** on a per-field basis, providing a `valueChangeDebounceTime` in its config object.